 Adequate ventilation is an essential step in maintaining high indoor air quality (IAQ) levels.
-Higher ventilation rates have been shown to improve occupant comfort, increase productivity, and promote general well-being1.
-Increasing ventilation also dilutes and eliminates indoor air contaminants, preventing IAQ-related health issues such as Sick Building Syndrome.
+Higher ventilation rates have been shown to improve occupant comfort, increase productivity, and promote general well-being.32 Increasing ventilation also dilutes and eliminates indoor air contaminants, preventing IAQ-related health issues such as Sick Building Syndrome.
 Mechanical and natural ventilation strategies are employed at the DLCC and are detailed below.

-MECHANICAL SYSTEMS
+MECHANICAL VENTILATION

-All mechanical air-handing units in the facility are tested regularly to confirm they are capable of exceeding the prescriptive ventilation rate requirements of ANSI/ASHRAE Standard 62.1-2007: Ventilation for Acceptable Indoor Air Quality even in worst-case conditions.
-The most recent testing cycle was started in November 2014 and will be completed in 2015.
-Each of these air handling units undergoes maintenance every 3,000 hours runtime to keep all components working properly.
-Key IAQ-related factors such as carbon dioxide levels and temperature are continually monitored by a centralized Building Automation System (BAS), and can be adjusted in real-time through this system to maintain the client's requested setpoints.
+All mechanical air-handling units in the facility are tested regularly to confirm they are capable of exceeding the prescriptive ventilation rate requirements of ANSI/ASHRAE Standard 62.1-2007: Ventilation for Acceptable Indoor Air Quality.
+The most recent testing cycle was completed in 2015.
+Each of these air handling units undergo maintenance every 3,000 hours runtime to keep all components working properly.
+Key IAQ-related factors such as CO_2 levels and temperature are continually monitored by a centralized Building Automation System (BAS), and can be adjusted in real-time through this system to maintain the client's requested setpoints.
 If any contaminants ever exceed recommended maximum acceptable levels, 100% outside air is brought into the room until indoor air quality is restored.